 Descriptions: Set a power-on password to protect the computer from unauthorized access.
+For more information, see "Passwords introduction" on page 51.

-• Hard Disk1 Password
+Hard Disk 1 Password

 Descriptions: Set a hard disk password to prevent unauthorized users from accessing data on the internal storage drive.
+For more information, see "Passwords introduction" on page 51.